Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/client-synchronization-mode.md

 For some games/projects this type of client synchronization is all that is needed.
 However, there are scenarios where you might want to have more control over which scenes are unloaded (if any) during the client synchronization process or you might want to reduce the client synchronization time by having certain commonly shared scenes pre-loaded (and possibly never unloaded) prior to connecting.
 If your project's needs falls into this realm, then the recommended solution is to use additive client synchronization mode.

-## Additive Client Synchronization Mode
+## Additive client synchronization mode

 _(Existing Client-Side Scenes Used During Synchronization)_

 Additive client synchronization is mode similar to additive scene loading in that any scenes the client has currently loaded, prior to connecting to a server or host, will remain loaded and be taken into consideration as scenes to be used during the synchronization process.